 - Charges on your UK property

-The key difference here is that these UK-based legal firms are much more aggressive and persistent in their pursuit.
-European Banks are slow and clumsy when it comes to recovering their money but, plenty of these legal firms have teams dedicated to UK debt recovery.
+The key difference here is that these UK-based legal firms are much more aggressive and persistent in their pursuit of foreign debts.
+European Banks are slow and clumsy when it comes to recovering their money but plenty of these legal firms have teams dedicated to UK debt recovery.
 They know their work and have the stamina to continue hounding you.

 Vulture Funds/Loan Sales

 This option is becoming extremely common as European lenders look to get rid of some of their ‘bad debt’.
-It involves the sale of your mortgage to a third-party company, a few of the well know names include:
+It involves the sale of your mortgage to a third-party company, a few of the well-known names include:

 - E&G Solicitors